 Biography

-Evan is also an observer on the Green Bank Telescope for the University of California, Berkeley’s SETI Research Center, which works in collaboration with Breakthrough Listen.
+Evan is also an observer on the Green Bank Telescope for UC Berkeley’s SETI Research Center, which works in collaboration with Breakthrough Listen.
 They are also an affiliate member of the Penn State Extraterrestrial Intelligence Center.

 Interests